How to Start with Play Based Learning

 Through play based learning, your children will develop many social skills.
 Children are consistently communicating, cooperating, sharing and responding to ideas, negotiating, and resolving conflicts.

-As your children interact with the environment and the people and resources contained within it, the higher-level thinking skills which are essential for the 21st century will be practiced and learned too.
+As children interact with the environment and the people and resources contained within it, they practise higher-level thinking skills that are essential for the 21st century.
+These include creativity, problem-solving, analysing, evaluating, and applying their knowledge.

 Play is Children’s Work.
 It is Learning.